b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ```

 The code is rather self explanatory.
 BTW.
 You might have noticed that: a)
-statisticians love squaring numbers, and b) there are some similarities to the
+statisticians love squaring numbers (differences), and b) there are some
-calculations of expected values from @sec:statistics_prob_distribution.
-Anyway,
+similarities to the calculations of expected values from
-now, we can use the $\chi^2$ statistic to get the p-value, like so
+@sec:statistics_prob_distribution.
+Anyway, now, we can use the $\chi^2$
+statistic to get the p-value, like so

 ```jl
 s = """